Aromatherapy

 The photos above feature Rose Geranium, or Pelargonium graveolens.
 Learning the Latin names of plants is important for safety, as each species has its own unique chemistry.
 For more information on essential oils and safety, check out my YouTube video on Essential Oil Safety.

-I distilled the leaves of the rose geranium plant to create hydrosol.
+I distill the leaves of the rose geranium plant to create hydrosol.
 Hydrosols are water-based solutions made by distilling fresh flowers, leaves, fruits, and other plant materials.
 To distill for hydrosols or essential oils, the plant material is added to water and heated to create steam.
 The medicinal oils from the plant come from the plant's pores (stomas) which open from the heat and carried by steam through a refrigerated coil, then collected in a clear glass container.
 The steam holds the medicine, and once it cools the essential oil separates from the water and floats above it.
 The infused water contains about 20% of the plant’s active compounds, preserving its therapeutic effects and aroma.
-Skin friendly hydrosols are gentle and can be used in place of skin toner.
+Skin friendly hydrosols are gentle and can be used in place of skin toner and applied as healing agents.
+Check out my video on the healing impacts of Helichrysum.

 I completed my studies through Stillpoint Aromatics in 2017.